National Institutes of Health

 - The primary NIH organization for research on Tay-Sachs Disease is the National Institute of Neurological Disorders and Stroke

 Tay-Sachs disease is a rare, inherited disorder.
-It causes too much of a fatty substance to build up in tissues and nerve cells of the brain.
-This buildup destroys the nerve cells, causing mental and physical problems.
+It causes too much of a fatty substance to build up in the brain.
+This buildup destroys nerve cells, causing mental and physical problems.

 Infants with Tay-Sachs disease appear to develop normally for the first few months of life.
-Then, as nerve cells become distended with fatty material, mental and physical abilities deteriorate.
+Then mental and physical abilities decline.
 The child becomes blind, deaf, and unable to swallow.
-Muscles begin to atrophy and paralysis sets in.
+Muscles begin to waste away and paralysis sets in.
 Even with the best of care, children with Tay-Sachs disease usually die by age 4.

 NIH: National Institute of Neurological Disorders and Stroke